 BONUS: Go into the Asana settings and add the “Celebration” hack.
 It’ll make a rainbow unicorn shoot across your screen every time you complete a new task.
 Love it.

 I really like Plan too.
 I ofen use this as a personal calendar and for scheduling my week ahead.
 (It syncs with Google Calendar).
 It’s totally free and beautifully designed.

 Evernote is an online notebook that syncs between desktop, mobile & tablet.
 Quite frankly, it’s so much more than that, my description doesn’t do it justice.
 Use it for all things blogging: organise notes and ideas, draft future blog posts, save tutorials for later, keep worksheets, list new title ideas…and so on….

 Sometimes, you just need to write a list and cross things out when they’re done.
-I use this Emma Bridgewater notepad (right) for those kinds of days.
+I use this to-do list from HEMA (right) for those kinds of days.

 Pin this page: